MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmthk/nf-d3dkmthk-d3dkmtcreateallocation.md

 }
 ```

+#### Creating a resource with a single system memory allocation

-The following code example demonstrates how a user-mode graphics client can use **D3DKMTCreateAllocation** to create a resource with a single system memory allocation.
+The following code example demonstrates how **D3DKMTCreateAllocation** can be used to create a resource with a single system memory allocation.

 ```c
 HRESULT CreateSysmemResource(D3DKMT_HANDLE hDevice,